This article was updated on May 18th, 2023

 Neutered Boston Terrier:

-In contract, this english bulldog, laying on back and stretched out, has not been neutered:
+In contrast, this English bulldog, lying on back and stretched out, has NOT been neutered:

 Pictures of the neutering surgery & recovery

-Below are photos of dogs who are being neutered routinely by a veterinarian:
+Below are photos of dogs who are being neutered by a veterinarian:

-On the picture below, the veterinarian neutered the dog and is now sewing the wound:
+In the picture below, the veterinarian neutered the dog and is now sewing the incision:

 Pictures of normal incisions after dog neutering